Last updated on 11 January 2022

 You can request that we edit or remove any information from our ActiveCampaign database at any time by emailing us at firstname.lastname@example.org.

-You can request that we edit or remove any information from our AWS database at any time by emailing us at firstname.lastname@example.org.
+You can request that we edit or remove any information from our Airtable database at any time by emailing us at email@example.com.

 Calendly is a third-party data processor and is used to manage the booking of meetings, in conjunction with Zoom.

-No data is saved within the Calendly platform – it is merely shared with our Zoom account to book a meeting and with ActiveCampaign, our CRM (Customer Relationship Management platform).
-The data you share with us will remain within the ActiveCampaign and Zoom databases until you specifically request removal.
+Your booking data is saved within the Calendly platform and is shared with our Zoom account to book a meeting and with ActiveCampaign, our CRM (Customer Relationship Management platform).
+The data you share with us will remain within the Calendly, ActiveCampaign and Zoom databases until you specifically request removal by emailing us at firstname.lastname@example.org.

 Campaign Monitor is a third-party data processor and is used to manage our email marketing.

-If you sign up for our newsletter or for email notifications (for example in the case of asking to be notified when a new product – such as the Home Buying Course – will launch) your provided information will remain within the Campaign Monitor database until you specifically request removal.
+If you signed up for our newsletter or for email notifications (for example in the case of asking to be notified when a new product – such as the Home Buying Course – will launch) before March 2021 the data you shared with us is stored within the Campaign Monitor database.

 Eventbrite is a third-party data processor and is used to manage our event sign-ups.